-- Transfer the dough on a floured work surface and knead for 1-2 minutes, incorporating flour as necessary to get rid of stickiness.
-The texture of the dough should be pliable (in Japanese, we say the texture should be similar to the texture of ear lobe).
+- Transfer the dough on a floured work surface and knead for 1-2 minutes, incorporating flour as necessary to get rid of the stickiness.
+The texture of the dough should be pliable (in Japanese, we say the texture should be similar to the texture of the earlobe).
 Do not over knead.

 - Once the dough is no longer sticky and smooth, form the dough into a stick, and cut into 12 pieces.

 - Cover them with a damp towel to prevent the dough from drying.

 - Form one portion of the dough into a ball and flatten it so it becomes 2 inch (5 cm) in diameter.

 - Then flatten the piece with your fingers and roll out to form a circle shape about 2.5 to 3 inch (6-7 cm) in diameter.
 Only stretch the outer edges of the dough and keep the center thick.

 - Place the red bean ball in the middle and pull each corner into the center and pinch to close the dough.